joshydavid/information-security-study-notes/resources/cryptography.md

 # Information Security Interview Preparation (Cryptography Fundamentals)

+## CIA Traid

+- Confidentiality (nothing is exposed or leaked)
+- Integrity (nothing is modified by unauthorised party)
+- Availability (resources are available for those who have permission to view)

+Only the key should be kept secret, the algorithm should be publicly known.
+(Kerckhoff’s Principle 1883)

+Defence is hard, as long as we keep the key secret.
+Good-enough security is good-enough, certain trade-offs are needed.

 ## What's the difference between symmetric and asymmetric encryption?

-- Symmetric Encryption uses the same key for both encryption and decryption, requires a secure channel to exchange keys.
+- Symmetric encryption uses the same key for both encryption and decryption.
+It requires a secure channel to exchange keys.
   - example algorithm AES
   - Pros: Fast and efficient for large data.
   - Cons: Key distribution can be challenging.